 Q. Do I need a permit for a shed on skids?

-A. Yes.
+A. Yes. all sheds need permits.
 A shed 200 square feet and under does not require inspections.
 Sheds over 200 square feet must have a permanent foundation and require plan review and inspections.

 Q. Can I start construction prior to receiving approval and a permit?

-A. No. Allow at least two weeks to get a permit.
+A. No. Allow at least 30 business days to get a permit.

 Q. Can I store an untagged vehicle on my property?